 (ii) Status and Powers.
-Constituted by Act of the Victorian Parliament, the State Electricity Commission is a semi-government authority administered since 1921 by a full-time Chairman and three part-time Commissioners.
+Constituted by Act of the Victorian Parliament, the State Electricity Commission is a semi-governmental authority administered since 1921 by a fulltime Chairman and three part-time Commissioners.
 The principal duty of the Commission is to co-ordinate and extend on an economic basis the supply of electricity throughout Victoria.
 For this purpose, it is vested with power to erect, own and operate power stations and other electrical plant and installations, supply electricity retail to individual consumers or in bulk to any corporation or public institution, acquire and operate electricity undertakings, develop, own and operate brown coal open cuts and briquetting works, and develop the State's hydro-electric resources.
 From its own revenues, which it controls, the Commission must meet all expenditure in the operation of its power, fuel and subsidiary undertakings, and all interest and other charges incurred in the service of its loans and other capital commitments.

 The Commission is the controlling authority for all electrical undertakings in Victoria.
 It is responsible for the registration of electrical contractors, the licensing of electrical mechanics, the control of installation methods and material and the testing and approval of electrical equipment and appliances.
-Incidental to its main operations, the Commission owns and operates the tramway systems in Ballaarat and Bendigo.
-For the accommodation of its employees at Yallourn, the Commission owns and administers the town of Yallourn and owns large housing settlements in the surrounding area.
-In the Kiewa hydro-electric works area, it owns and administers the two townships of Mount Beauty and Bogong.
+Incidental to its main operations, the Commission owns and operates the tramway systems in Ballarat and Bendigo.
+For the accommodation of its employees at Yallourn, the Commission owns and administers the town of Yallourn and owns large housing estates in the surrounding area.
+In the Kiewa hydro-electric works area, it has built the two townships of Mount Beauty and Bogong, municipal administration of the former now being vested in the Shire of Bright.

 (iii) Electricity Supply.
-At 30th June, 1956, consumers in Victoria served by the State system totalled 727,363.
-Outside the State system, there were 24,098 other consumers served by local country undertakings.
-The system supplies all the Melbourne metropolitan area and over 1,100 other centres of population.
+At 30th June, 1958, consumers in Victoria served by the State system totalled 794,576.
+Outside the State system, there were 21,835 other consumers served by local country undertakings.
+The system supplies all the Melbourne metropolitan area and nearly 1,400 other centres of population.

 The Commission sells electricity retail in all areas except part of the metropolitan area, where it sells in bulk to eleven municipal undertakings which operate as local retail supply authorities under franchises granted before the Commission was established.
-Bulk supply is also being given at present to several New South Wales municipalities and irrigration settlements bordering the River Murray.
-Rural electrification is now four-fifths completed, the over-all plan to extend the State system to all populated regions of Victoria having made rapid progress during recent years.
-Consumers served by the State system outside the Melbourne metropolitan area (286,008) have more than doubled, and the number of farms connected to supply (32,734) has more than trebled in the past 10 years.
-More than twothirds of the new consumers annually connected to supply are outside the metropolitan area.
-New farm connexions average about 2,500-3,000 a year.
+Bulk supply is also being provided at present to several New South Wales municipalities and irrigation settlements bordering the River Murray.
+Rural electrification is now more than four-fifths completed, the over-all plan to extend the State system to all populated regions of Victoria having made rapid progress during recent years.
+Consumers served by the State system outside the Melbourne metropolitan area (327,202) have more than doubled, and the number of farms connected to supply (38,999) has almost trebled in the past 10 years.
+Nearly three-quarters of the new consumers annually connected to supply are outside the metropolitan area.
+New farm connexions average about 3,000 a year.

-The Commission's retail consumers totalled 561,892 at 30th June, 1956.
-Retail supply is administered through the metropolitan branch, seven extra-metropolitan branches (namely Ballaarat, Eastern Metropolitan, Geelong, Gippsland, Midland, North Eastern and South Western) and the North Western Region, which comprises Bendigo branch and the two sub-branches based on Mildura and Horsham (Wimmera) respectively.
-At 30th June, 1956, there were branch and district supply offices in 75 towns in Victoria.
+The Commission's retail consumers totalled 619,969 at 30th June, 1958.
+Retail supply is administered through the metropolitan branch, seven extra-metropolitan branches (namely Ballarat, Eastern Metropolitan, Geelong, Gippsland, Midland, North Eastern and South Western) and the North Western Region, which comprises Bendigo branch and the two sub-branches based on Mildura and Horsham (Wimmera) respectively.
+At 30th June, 1958, there were branch and district supply offices in 77 towns in Victoria.